christianamenos/jsgame/README.md

 * [ ] Player is not jumping on platform moving up.
 * [ ] Problem when changing from level 1, to level 2, to level 1, to level 2

 ### Nice to have

 * [ ] Map (?)
+* [ ] Refactor, now we are using position and old position, but this should be respect to the bounding box
+* [ ] Electric components
+* [ ] Package the build

 ### Questions